gaffgifftech/Pathway-Store/README.md

 # PathwayOS
-The official repository for the PathwayOS installer.
+Bridging the gap, simplifying your experience.